 By alternately using your Chase Ultimate Rewards to book travel in the Chase travel portal or Chase transfer partners, you will receive at least 1 cent per point, and sometimes up to 2 cents per point or more.
 This is why Chase Pay is not usually a good redemption option for Ultimate Rewards.
 It basically reduces the value that you would receive for each point.

-For example, the points that you earn using the Chase Sapphire Preferred Card are worth 1.25 cents each in the travel portal.
-Points that you earn using the Chase Sapphire Reserve are worth 1.5 cents when using the travel portal.
+For example, the points that you earn using the Chase Sapphire Preferred Card We may earn a commission if you make a purchase, at no additional cost to you. are worth 1.25 cents each in the travel portal.
+Points that you earn using the Chase Sapphire Reserve We may earn a commission if you make a purchase, at no additional cost to you. are worth 1.5 cents when using the travel portal.
 In addition to that, you can redeem for a lot more per point when you transfer them to any of Chase bank’s travel partners.

 Ordering Food with Chase Pay